Bridging the Gap Between Cognition and Emotion

 As a researcher she has collaborated in several national and international projects with universities such as University of Malaga, University of Sunshine Coast (Australia) and University of Stanford.
 Her line of research focuses mainly on emotional disorders from a transdiagnostic perspective, metacognitive and meta-emotional beliefs and emotion regulation.

-BSc in Psychology at University of Malaga, currently in the second year of MSc in Health Psychology (Máster en Psicología General Sanitaria) at the same university.
+BSc in Psychology at University of Malaga, MSc in Health Psychology (Máster en Psicología General Sanitaria) at the same university.

 College student of Sciences in Psychology at Complutense University of Madrid.